 Arginine is an essential amino acid that is directly involved in removing ammonia from the body.
 Arginine deficiency may cause hyperammonemia, or ammonia toxicity in the body.
 Symptoms of hyperammonemia include vomiting, muscular spasms, and drooling.
 This may lead to severe brain diseases, resulting in death.

 Taurine was discovered in the 1980s as an essential amino acid that played a critical role in the growth of cats.
 Since then, it has been added as a supplement to all manufactured cat food.
 Taurine deficiency can cause vision impairment, heart weakening, low immune response, poor neonatal growth, and other metabolic problems.

 Essential amino acids can be found naturally in high-quality proteins.
 This is a good enough reminder that cats are not meant to follow vegetarian diets.

 - Fats and Fatty Acids

-Examples of essential fatty acids are Omega-3 and Omega-6 which are primarily involved in the physiological system of their body.
-Sources of these two fats usually come from fish oil, chicken oil, and even canola oil.
-What’s more, fats give your cat food texture and make it tastier.
+The minimum required fat for cats is 9% of dry matter, based on the National Research Council from the National Academies of Sciences, Engineering, and Medicine.
+There is no required maximum fat amount to be ingested by a cat.
+Studies have also shown that there are no harmful effects, even if they eat more than what one cat food contains.
+Some examples of essential fatty acids are Omega-3 and Omega-6, which are primarily involved in the physiological system of a cat’s body.
+These two fats usually come from fish oil, chicken oil, and even canola oil.
+What’s more, fats give cat food texture and make it tastier.

 Minerals are inorganic substances that should be consumed by animals to regulate enzymes and tissue structure.
 There are 12 minerals that are known to be important to cats.
-These are:

 What is in a Wet Cat Food?